concord-consortium/portal-report/README.md

 Besides the parameters needed for loading data, the report also supports

-* `studentId`:  This shows the report for a single student, and removes some UI affordances.
+* `studentId={id}`:   This shows the report for a single student, and removes some UI affordances.
 The filtering of the student data happens client-side.
-* `iframeQuestionId`: This, combined with a valid `studentId`, will show a stand-alone, full-size iframe containing the model referenced by iframeQuestionId, and the answer saved by studentId (either as state or as a url).
+* `iframeQuestionId={id}`: This, combined with a valid `studentId`, will show a stand-alone, full-size iframe containing the model referenced by iframeQuestionId, and the answer saved by studentId (either as state or as a url).
+* `enableFirestorePersistence=true`: Uses a local firestore DB for data persistance across sessions and tabs.
+Clear the DB by going to `dev tools > Application > IndexedDB > firebaseLocalStorageDb > Delete database`

 ## License